 This article contains narrative spoilers.
 From its very earliest occurrences, electronic instrumentation and music has been used in cinema to signpost various aspects of mental health problems and issues within diegetic characters.
-Alongside its uses in creating alien worlds, electronic instrumentation seems to, at least in the eyes of the films’ creators, have an ability … Continue reading Electronic Music And Mental Illness In Cinema.
+Alongside its uses in creating alien worlds, electronic instrumentation seems to, at least in the eyes of the films’ creators, have an ability to go deep within the human psyche as well as … Continue reading Electronic Music And Mental Illness In Cinema.

 Part 1.
 Emphasis on Visual Cues in Scott Murphy’s “An Audiovisual Foreshadowing in Psycho“.
 “We can grasp in effect something which, already in nature, appropriates the gaze to the function to which it may be put in the symbolic relation in man.” – Jacques Lacan (1977, p.105).
-Scott Murphy’s “An Audiovisual Foreshadowing in Psycho” is … Continue reading Analysis of Sound and Music in Alfred Hitchcock’s Psycho (1960) – Part 2 (An Audiovisual Foreshadowing)
+Scott Murphy’s “An Audiovisual Foreshadowing in Psycho” is already an interesting proposition in the context of its original … Continue reading Analysis of Sound and Music in Alfred Hitchcock’s Psycho (1960) – Part 2 (An Audiovisual Foreshadowing)

 Here’s a video interview with two giants of Hollywood music; Richard Kaufman and Patrick Russ.
 Richard was the musical director of MGM for over twenty years and is now one of the most prolific conductors in Hollywood.
 He’s worked closely with John Williams as well many of the giants of Hollywood film music.
-Patrick is … Continue reading Video Interview With Richard Kaufman And Patrick Russ.
+Patrick is one of the most in demand orchestrators in Hollywood, working … Continue reading Video Interview With Richard Kaufman And Patrick Russ.

 New York is a living beast.
 Though a sense of cleanliness prevails over many of the affluent inner city districts these days, in the 1970′s it seems a pulsing, writhing mass of people and dirt.
-Woody Allen’s Manhattan (1979) seems contrary to this yet the films that revel in this filthy concoction of crime and murder are some … Continue reading Taxi Driver – Martin Scorsese (1976)
+Woody Allen’s Manhattan (1979) seems contrary to this yet the films that revel in this filthy concoction of crime and murder are some of the most addictive of the era.
+This mix is … Continue reading Taxi Driver – Martin Scorsese (1976)

 Reviewing a film that almost solely relies on its twists and turns can be a tricky task.
 In the case of most Alfred Hitchcock films, the enjoyment comes from the suspense and the relief that flows over the viewer when the narrative twists and the shocks have been revealed.
 Hitchcock’s magnum opus, Vertigo is one of these films and so therefore this review comes with … Continue reading Vertigo – Alfred Hitchcock (1958)